Lucien/NadaADeclarar/README.md

 # Features

 - CPF and CNPJ validation and generation
-- Accepts number as string with or without separators.
+- Accepts plain or masked number as input.
-- CPF has information about the fiscal region and Brazilian States associated.
+- CPF has information about the fiscal region and brazilian states associated.
 - CNPJ shows if the number is from a company headquarters (0001 before the verification digits).

 # Usage